Mirador de la Flor

-Mirador de la Flor (Overlook of the Flower) is a monument in Corpus Christi, Texas, that honors Tejano musician Selena Quintanilla-Pérez, who was murdered in 1995 at age 23.
-About 30,000 people visit the monument every year.
-It is located a few miles north of Selena's burial site at Sea Side Memorial Park, and features a life-sized bronze statue of the singer, sculpted by Corpus Christi native H.W.
+Mirador de la Flor (Overlook of the Flower) is a monument in Corpus Christi, Texas, that honors Tejano musician Selena Quintanilla-Pérez, who was murdered on March 31, 1995 at age 23.
+About 30,000 people visit the monument every year, especially citizens of Corpus Christi and cities located in Texas.
+It is located a few miles north of Selena's burial site at Seaside Memorial Park, and features a life-sized bronze statue of the singer, sculpted by Corpus Christi native H.W.
 "Buddy" Tatum.
 Selena's statue leans against a concrete pillar, looking towards the Corpus Christi Bay.

 The monument also features a motif of white roses, said to be Selena's favorite, and a memorial plaque facing Shoreline Boulevard.
 A 4 ft high stainless steel barrier was added in 2000 to protect the statue and pillar from graffiti.